sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 On precedence
 ~~~~~~~~~~~~~

-As a reminder, method precedence is by the name of the method.
+As a reminder, infix method precedence is by the name of the method and postfix methods have lower precedence than infix methods.

 1. Assignment methods have the lowest precedence.
 These are methods with
    names ending in ``=``, except for ``!=``, ``<=``, ``>=``, and names